-- InP/InGaAs QWIPs offer 36 mK average NETD value.
-On 640x512 format array with ~10 ms integration time at 70 K FPA temperature with peak wavelength of 7.85 μm.
-8.36 μm peak wavelength InP/InGaAsP QWIP on the other hand yielded 38 mK NETD histogram peak with ~5 ms integration time (f/1.5, 70K) on a 320x256 window of the 640x512 FPA showing the potential of this material for very large format FPAs. - The NETD uniformity level obtained with InP/InGaAs 640x512 FPA is %17 where corrected DC signal uniformity is %5.7 without correction and drops to the 10-4 order after two point correction, which is at the same level with competing standard AlGaAs/GaAs QWIPs FPAs.
-While the reported

-640x512 InP/InGaAsP QWIP FPA is 320x256 windowed, this FPA showed same level of uniformity with the InP/InGaAs FPA.
+- InP/InGaAs QWIPs offer 36 mK average NETD value, on 640x512 format array with ~10 ms integration time at 70 K FPA temperature with peak wavelength of 7.85 μm.
+8.36 μm peak wavelength InP/InGaAsP QWIP on the other hand yielded 38 mK NETD histogram peak with ~5 ms integration time (f/1.5, 70K) on a 320x256 window of the 640x512 FPA showing the potential of this material for very large format FPAs. - The NETD uniformity level obtained with InP/InGaAs 640x512 FPA is %17 where DC signal uniformity is %5.7 without correction.
+DC signal uniformity drops to the $10^{-4}$ order after two point correction, which is at the same level with competing standard AlGaAs/GaAs QWIPs FPAs.
+While the reported 640x512 InP/InGaAsP QWIP FPA is 320x256 windowed, this windowed region showed same level of uniformity with the InP/InGaAs FPA.

 InP based LWIR QWIP FPAs are less prone to system noise due to higher responsivity.
 As shown with test detector characterizations, InP based QWIPs can offer noise floor of an order of magnitude higher than AlGaAs/GaAs QWIPs, still having similar signal to noise ratio.
-While the characterized AlGaAs/GaAs QWIP in this study have %65 ROIC noise power level, InP based QWIPs offer %25 or lower ROIC noise power level with <40 mK NETD performance (f/1.5, 70K).
+While the characterized AlGaAs/GaAs QWIP FPA has %65 ROIC noise power level, the InP based QWIP FPAs offer %25 or lower ROIC noise power level with <40 mK NETD performance (f/1.5, 70K).
 For high system noise or high frame rate applications demanding large format LWIR imaging, InP based LWIR QWIPs seem to be a good choice.